razorback21/trasktrackerback/DESIGN.md

 #### 3. How would you optimize database queries and caching?

 There are several effective ways to optimize database queries.
 I can create indexes on frequently used columns to speed up searches.
 When selecting fields, I avoid using \* since it fetches all columns, instead, I specify only the fields I need.
 Applying LIMIT also improves performance by reducing the amount of data returned.
-For data that doesn’t require real‑time updates, I use materialized views and query directly from it and When I worked with Eloquent, I always make sure to eager load relationships to prevent N+1 query issues.
+For data that doesn't require realtime updates, I use materialized views and query directly from it and When I worked with Eloquent, I always make sure to eager load relationships to prevent N+1 query issues.

-For cache optimization, it’s important to choose the right storage engine.
-I recommend Redis because it’s fast, reliable, and well‑suited for handling large amounts of cached data.
+For cache optimization, it's important to choose the right storage engine.
+I recommend Redis because it's fast, reliable, and wellsuited for handling large amounts of cached data.
 Setting proper expiration times and invalidating cache intelligently also help maintain performance and consistency.